 A typical AI dubbing workflow for healthcare content:

 Step 1: Upload.
 Upload the medical video (patient education, post-discharge instructions, clinical trial recruitment).
-Supported formats include MP4, MOV, and common video exports.
+Supported formats: MP4, MOV, and common video exports.
 Batch uploads work for large libraries.

 Step 3: Process.
 AI transcribes, translates, and generates dubbed audio.
 Processing time scales with video length—typically 10–30 minutes for a 10-minute video per language.